-From 2004 through 20092010, PG&E contracted with CH2M Hill and GANDA to perform USFWS protocol presence/absence surveys for the desert tortoise.
+From 2004 through 2009, PG&E contracted with CH2M Hill and GANDA to perform USFWS protocol presence/absence surveys for the desert tortoise.
 Although the USFWS revised the desert tortoise survey protocol starting with the 2009 survey season, projects conducting repeated surveys that were initiated prior to 2009 were allowed to use the older protocols.
 No live desert tortoises were detected in the survey area; however, one desert tortoise carcass and four sets of highly deteriorated bone shell fragments were discovered during these surveys.
 Two sets of highly deteriorated bone shell fragments were located in ephemeral drainages, indicating that they may have washed in from outside the survey area during a rainstorm.
 This interpretation is based on the location of the finds, surrounding topography, and the lack of any other desert tortoise sign in the survey area (GANDA 2009b:6-9).

 One set of remains discovered in 2004 was not relocated during the 2009 surveys, but all other previously discovered remains were found.
 The remains discovered since 2004 are all very old, disarticulated, and weathered.
 GANDA estimated that the bones have been exposed (i.e., out on the ground) for at least 10 years, probably much longer, and that the remains predate the degraded habitat conditions currently observed on the survey area (GANDA 2009b:9).
 The desert tortoise carcass and four sets of highly deteriorated bone shell fragments may indicate historical use of the area; however, no live desert tortoises, scats, tracks, or other evidence of recent use was observed (CH2M Hill 2005b:9, 2007a:5-10, 5-11; GANDA 2008a:5, 2009b: 7-8).
-Limited burrows with entrances large enough to accommodate a desert tortoise use and were likely created by burrowing mammal species (GANDA 2009b:7-8).
+Limited burrows with entrances large enough to accommodate a desert tortoise were also observed during surveys.
+However, these burrows had no typical indicators of desert tortoise use and were likely created by burrowing mammal species (GANDA 2009b:7-8).
 Annual surveys have been conducted by GANDA since 2005, without positive detections of desert tortoise.